DERO Payload Proofs

 |---|---|---|---|

-| Optional Privacy | User controls disclosure | Privacy only if used correctly | Zcash |
+| Optional privacy | User controls disclosure | Privacy only if explicitly used | Zcash |

-| Public Ledger | Full transparency | No privacy | Bitcoin, Ethereum |
+| Public ledger | Full transparency | No privacy | Bitcoin, Ethereum |

 The Bottom Line